-Many neurological disorders are centered on axon pathologies.
-A better understanding of these disorders requires understanding the fundamental cell biology of the axon.
-The new “Hope Center Cell Biology of the Axon Journal Club” is an offshoot of the Axon Injury & Repair Group, and comprises a diverse group of labs with a common interest in axons and myelinating glia.
-This journal club’s goal is to foster discussion and collaboration among students, postdocs, and faculty members.
-We will discuss recent papers from all aspects of axon and myelinating glia biology, with topics such as axon transport, glia/axon interactions, axon pathfinding and outgrowth, degeneration and regeneration, and local protein synthesis.
+Many neurological disorders are centered on axon and glial pathologies.
+A better understanding of these disorders requires understanding the fundamental cell biology of the axon and surrounding glia.
+The “Cell Biology of Axons and Surrounding Glia Journal Club” comprises a diverse group of labs with a common interest in axons and their surrounding glia, with the goal of fostering discussion and collaboration among students, postdocs, and faculty members.
+Our aim is to discuss recent papers from all aspects of axon and glia biology, with topics such as axon transport, glia/axon interactions, axon pathfinding and outgrowth, degeneration and regeneration, and local protein synthesis.
+Please join us!

-2013/2014 Schedule, Cell Biology of the Axon Journal Club
+2014/2015 Schedule, Cell Biology of the Axon Journal Club

 All meetings are listed on the Neuroscience Calendar of the Office of Neuroscience Research.